KDE/audiotube/README.md

 # Dependencies

-It depends on Qt and Kirigami in addition to a few python packages:
+It depends on Qt, Kirigami, KI18n, KCoreAddons and KCrash in addition to a few python packages:
  * ytmusicapi
  * youtube_dl